 - Don’t give out personal private data over the Internet or phone unless you initiate the interaction with a trusted source.
 Do not respond to emails, phone calls or text messages that ask for sensitive information.

-- Do not to give out card and PIN information.
+- Do not give out card and PIN information.
 Do not write your PIN on your card or put it in your wallet.
 Do not use a PIN that can be found in your wallet (birthdate, part of social security number, house number, etc.).

 - Do not reveal any sensitive personal information on your Facebook, Twitter or other social networking sites.